Where to Stay in Lisbon - A Local’s Neighborhood Guide

 With a focus on first-time visitors, I’ve mostly selected neighborhoods that I think make sense if you’re planning to do a lot of touristic sightseeing, but have made sure to include a nice mix of more residential, local areas as well.

-Lisbon has also started to succumb to over-tourism in recent years, so certain central neighborhoods which would have once been great places to stay in, aren’t always ideal any longer if you’re looking for an authentic experience.
+Lisbon has also started to succumb to over-tourism in recent years, so certain central neighborhoods which would have once been my top recommendations aren't always anymore, especially for anyone wanting an authentic experience.

-Below, I share quick overview of my 5 recommended neighborhoods.
-Further into the article I provide detailed information on each, including pros and cons and specific hotel recommendations.
+Further into the article I provide detailed information on each, including pros and cons and hotel recommendations at different price points.

-• Just north of Bairro Alto and the city center and west of Avenida da Liberdade, this is one of Lisbon’s most elegant neighborhoods.
+Just north of Bairro Alto and the city center and west of Avenida da Liberdade, this is one of Lisbon’s most elegant neighborhoods.
 Populated by well-heeled locals, there is great shopping on its main tree-lined boulevards and the area is full of good restaurants, cafes, and bars.
 There are no major tourist attractions here, but it’s well connected by the metro, so moving about the city is easy.
+It's my top recommendation.

-• Somewhat removed from the center, this area is a mix of commercial and residential.
+Somewhat removed from the center, this area is a mix of commercial and residential.
 One of Lisbon’s most modern neighborhoods, it has multiple subway stops, many larger hotels, and wide, easy-to-navigate streets.
 It’s not particularly interesting, but it’s pleasant enough and good value for money, especially if you’ll be spending most of your time sightseeing elsewhere anyways.
+If you'll need to park a car while here, this is where you'll want to stay.

-• Libon’s main nightlife center, Bairro Alto is also one of the city’s most popular neighborhoods for expats and digital nomads.
-Essentially part of the city center, there are few specific sights in the neighborhood, but it’s pretty, central, and excellent for eating and shopping.
-While fun for young people, I don’t usually recommend it for families with kids or older visitors.
+Libon’s main nightlife center, Bairro Alto is also one of the city’s most popular neighborhoods for expats and digital nomads.
+Although within the city center, there are few specific sights in the neighborhood, but it’s pretty, central, and excellent for eating and shopping.
+While fun for younger people, I don’t usually recommend it for families with kids or older visitors.

 1. Príncipe Real